color

 Hue Sort: arrange colours into a smooth gradient

-What makes it hard
+What it trains